pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 ### 👋 IfLetStore

-The [`IfLetStore`][ifletstore-docs] is a helper view for transforming stores of optional state into stores of honest state.
+[`IfLetStore`][ifletstore-docs] is a helper view for transforming stores of optional state into stores of honest state.
 It's great for when you model your features so that a child feature can be shown and dismissed via some optional state.

-It's typical use looks something like this:
+Its typical use looks something like this:

 ```swift
 IfLetStore(